Gum Lift in NY, NJ & CT: A Complete Guide

 If you’re concerned about the “gumminess” of your smile, or just have certain features you dislike about the appearance of your gums, a gum lift or gum recontouring can be an excellent, quick, and relatively painless intervention to improve the appearance of your smile!

 Diamond Braces offers affordable, medical-grade gum contouring surgeries to provide patients with beautiful, healthy, even gum lines.
 We can do these procedures before, during, or after your braces or Invisalign treatment; and we offer gum lifts without any orthodontic treatment, too!

-Schedule a complimentary consultation to see if this procedure is right for you, and how our expert orthodontists can help you achieve a beautiful, healthy smile, from your gums to your dental roots.
+Schedule a consultation to see if this procedure is right for you, and how our expert orthodontists can help you achieve a beautiful, healthy smile, from your gums to your dental roots.